pixeltris/TwitchAdSolutions/README.md

   - Currently only the initial m3u8 is proxied, so there shouldn't be any additional latency.
   - **Assumes the proxy server acts in good faith and maintains a good uptime.**

-*A number of changes were made on 27th Jan 2021, including name changes and removal of scripts.
-Deprecated scripts will be removed from master branch on 1st March 2021.
-Obtain a permalink if you want to keep using any of the following:*
+*The following renamed/deprecated scripts will be removed from the master branch on `1st March 2021`:*

 - `dyn` renamed to `strip` as this better reflects the functionality (strips ad segments).
 - `dyn-skip` removed as it no longer works.